yandex-cloud/docs/en/storage/hosting/bucket-configuration.md

 1. Purchase a virtual machine with an external IP address.
 2. Configure the `example.com` domain to use the IP address of the virtual machine.
 3. Set up all necessary aliases on the provider side.
-4. Install a web server on the virtual machine and configure a redirect to the [!KEYREF objstorage-name] bucket.
+4. Install a web server on the virtual machine and configure a redirect to the {{ objstorage-name }} bucket.